-Grade E 4 The Teacher Standards for Narrative Text Standards for Informational Text Remote Application Additional Resources Is deliberate in providing instruction to children in all groups, with meaning-making the ultimate goal of each group's work, and ensures that children use most of their time actually reading and writing of cognitive, linguistic, and conceptual complexity.
-Students work toward becoming Reading, Standard 10 Students read a range of nonfiction appropriate for grades 4-5 text complexity band, including texts that make progressively greater demands in terms of cognitive, linguistic, and conceptual complexity.
-Students work toward becoming resilient and independent readers, receiving help only when needed as they reach the high end of the grade 4-5 complexity band.
-1. Select texts that include: a. a wide range of books and other texts across content areas (e.g., print, audio, video, and digital), including information books, poetry, literature, and magazines b. books and other materials connected to children's interest and that reflect children's backgrounds and cultural experiences c. books and other reading materials children can borrow and bring home and/or access digitally at home d. reading materials that expose students to rich language and vocabulary learning (Essential #7) 2.
+Gidue 5 The Teacher Standards for r Narrative Text Standards for Informational Text Remote Application Additional Resources groups, with meaning-making the ultimate goal of each group's work, and ensures that children use most of their time actually reading and writing for grades 3-5 text of including texts that greater demands in linguistic, and conce Students work towal and independent reading ge of literary text - drama - appropriate complexity band, make progressively terms of cognitive, eptual complexity. ard becoming resilient raders, receiving help as they reach the high Students read a appropriate for band, including greater demand linguistic, and co students work t independent red when needed as the grade 3-5 co range of nonfiction grades 3-5 text complexity texts that make progressively ds in terms of cognitive, conceptual complexity. coward becoming resilient and aders, receiving help only as they reach the high end of a. a wide range of books and other texts across content areas (e.g., print, audio, video, and digital), including information books, poetry, literature, and magazines b. books and other materials connected to children's interest and that reflect children's backgrounds and cultural experiences c. books and other reading materials children can borrow and bring home and/or access digitally at home d. reading materials that expose students to rich language and vocabulary learning (Essential #7) 2.
 Explicitly teach and model the specific learning goal using gradual release (I do, we do, you do).
 3. Create digital anchor charts illustrating the skill.
-Theme Anchor Chart What is a THEME?
-Theme and the world phrase can be one word or a phrase Digital Texts: Read the World - Distance learning support Video Clips - Scroll down to see Jan Richardson's videos on virtual guided reading lessons Webinars - Jan Richardson Reading - A variety of archived webinars related to virtual literacy Florida Center for Reading Research Fourth and Fifth Grade Resource Guide Reading Rockets- Before, During and After Reading Strategies ReadWorks Unit Support Planning Video Clips - Scroll down to see Jan Richardson's videos on virtual guided reading lessons
+Theme Anchor Chart Digital Texts: Read the World - Distance learning support Video Clips - Scroll down to see Jan Richardson's videos on virtual guided reading lessons Webinars - Jan Richardson Reading - A variety of archived webinars related to virtual literacy Florida Center for Reading Research Fourth and Fifth Grade Resource Guide Reading Rockets- Before, During and After Reading Strategies ReadWorks Unit Support Planning